Student Life Scholarships

 Community Advocate Scholarship

-Stetson University's Department of Residential Living and Learning sees the value in emerging leaders participating in theme-based communities.
-Theme-based communities are created to enhance the residential and educational experience of students.
-Participants live together in a residence hall community and actively engage in fostering community growth by providing a holistic approach to personal development and learning through academic partnerships, service-learning opportunities, research initiatives and intentional and focused programming efforts.
-The Community Advocate role seeks to find residents who are excited to create inclusive and dynamic communities are vital to the success and mission of the Department of Residential Living and Learning.
-The Residential Community Fellow (RC Fellow) Scholarship is designed to assist residents who are seeking to move past success to significance in the realm of leadership within their residence hall/theme-based community.
-This scholarship will provide $1,000 on an annual basis ($500 per semester).
+Residential Living and Learning sees the value of emerging leaders participating in intentionally designed learning communities.
+Residential Learning Programs (RLPs) are designed to converge the residential and educational experiences for students.
+Participants live together in a residence hall community and actively engage in fostering community connection to activate their Stetson story.
+Through a holistic approach, each community focuses on personal development and learning through academic partnerships, service-learning opportunities, research initiatives, and intentional and focused programming efforts.
+The Community Advocate role seeks to find residents who are excited to create inclusive and dynamic communities to assist furthering the mission of the Residential Living and Learning.
+The Community Advocate Scholarship is designed to provide residents who are seeking to move past success to significance in the realm of leadership within their residential community an avenue through RLPs.

 Potential scholarship recipients must meet the following qualifications:

-- 3.5 cumulative GPA in high school for first-year applicants and 3.0 cumulative GPA at Stetson University or another university or college
+- 3.5 CGPA in high school for first-year applicants & 3.0 CGPA at Stetson University or another university or college

 - Enrolled for a full-time course load (4 units or 16 credit hours)

-- Commitment of an average of 5 hours a week to theme-based initiatives such as attending/partnering with Resident Assistants, other RC Fellows and faculty advisors to put on events/programs, provide passive educational opportunities and/or engage in community building activities
+- Commit an average of 5 hours a week to RLP initiatives such as attending/partnering with Resident Assistant, other CAs and faculty advisors to put on events/programs, provide passive educational opportunities and/or engage in community building activities

 - Value the importance of educational interactions in and out of the classroom